 A series to educate and help the research community stay abreast on the world’s most pressing research topics.

 The Launching Entrepreneurial Activities and Discovery in Science (LEADS) seminar series brings successful and engaging entrepreneurial scientists, involved in biotech, life sciences, pharma and device sectors to UTHSC to relay their entrepreneurial stories.

 Campus training opportunities for researchers to learn more about human research protections and how to use the UTHSC IRB electronic system, iMedRIS.
 Those who cannot attend in person may view the live sessions remotely; the link will be sent in an email to the campus and iMedRIS listserv beginning a few weeks before each Insights session.

 Seminar series featuring successful and engaging scientists who have proven experience in entrepreneurial ventures, sharing their stories via webcast.

 Monthly seminars on clinical and translational research, hosted by the UTHSC Department of Preventive Medicine.
-Talks are on the thrid Thursday of each month, in the 4th floor classroom of the Pauline Building.
-Contact Janet Elam for more inforamtion.
+Talks are on the third Thursday of each month, in the 4th floor classroom of the Pauline Building.
+Contact Bill Cushman for more information.